ianstormtaylor/superstruct/docs/guide.md

 Next up, you might have been wondering about the `email` property.
 So far we've just been using a `'string'` type for it, which means that any old string will pass validation.

 But we'd really like to validate that the email is a valid email address.

-To do that, we can define custom data types (which are just functions that return `true` or `false`) using the `superstruct` export, and build structs that are aware of them.
+The `struct` factory that ships with Superstruct by default recognizes all of the native JavaScript data types in its definitions.
+To define custom data types, we can use the [`Superstruct` reference](https://superstructjs.org/interfaces/superstruct) export instead...

 ```js
 import { superstruct } from 'superstruct'